feixuxi/Ventilator/software/design/controller_architecture.md

     discriminated unions instead of C’s union construct.
 We also use std::optional throughout the code to represent a value that may not be present.
-This is much safer than most C solutions (e.g. using a sentinel value like -1 or NaN to mean “not present”).
+This is much safer than most C solutions (e.g. using a sentinel value like -1 or NaN to mean "not present").
 -   Some language features of C++ are inherently safer than the respective features of plain C. For example, C++ requires the programmer to be explicit about type conversion in cases where the